DanceTrack: Multi-Object Tracking in Uniform Appearance and Diverse Motion: DanceTrack

 \textit{Frequency of Relative Position Switch}: a metric to measure the diversity of objects' motion in a global view is the frequency for two objects to switch their relative position.
 This could happen between leftward and rightward or between upward and downward.
 On the contrary, movement with consistent velocity tends to cause a lower chance of relative position switch.
 Given a video, the average frequency of relative position switch is defined as

 where $sw$ is an indicator function, where $sw( )$=1 if the two objects swap their left-right relative position or top-down relative position on the adjacent frames, $sw( )$=0 if there is no swap.
-To be precise, we measure their relative position by comparing their bounding box center locations.
-And considering that such crossover causes potential trouble only when the objects have overlap, we only take the objects whose bounding boxes have overlap into the calculation.
+We measure their relative position by comparing their bounding box center locations.
+And considering that such crossover causes potential difficulty only when the objects have overlap, we only take the objects with overlap into the calculation.

 From the results shown in Figure~\ref{fig:quant}(b), we could find that DanceTrack and MOT datasets have close average IoU on adjacent frames.
-This indicates that DanceTrack is considered harder than MOT datasets not because of lower frame rate or unreasonably fast object movement.
+This indicates that DanceTrack does not have unreasonably fast object movement.

 On the other hand, from Figure~\ref{fig:quant}(c) we could find that DanceTrack has much more frequent relative position switches than other datasets such as KITTI, MOT17 and MOT20.
 The frequent relative position switches are caused by highly non-linear motion pattern and result in frequent crossover and inter-object occlusion.
-This result shows that the challenge of DanceTrack comes from the diversity of motion.
+This result shows that the challenge of motion diversity in DanceTrack.